kambiz1363/Apache-Kafka/README.md

 * **Connector API**:
 allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
 For example, a connector to a relational database might capture every change to a table.

-Each partition is an ordered, immutable sequence of records that is continually appended to a structured commit log.
-The records in the partitions are each assigned a sequential id number called the offset that uniquely identifies each record within the partition.

 ### What Is Zookeeper:
 Zookeeper is a software project from the Apache Software Foundation that provides open source configuration services as well as synchronization services.
 Zookeeper Designed to build robust distributed systems so that programmers can meet their needs with a simple and understandable interface.
 #### Zookeeper is used for: